ucsb-game-dev-club/ucsb-game-dev-club.github.io/content/about.md

 {{% /officer_info %}}
 {{% officer_info Bryan "bryan.jpg" %}}

 Bryan is the club's website maintainer and technical support.
-He's a fairly experienced programmer and is interested in technical aspects of games such as engine architecture, AI, and game logic.
+He's a fairly experienced programmer and is interested in technical aspects of games such as engine architecture, AI, and game logic as well as applications of theoretical computer science to game engines.

 {{% /officer_info %}}
 </ul>